Prophet Ibraheem’s (AS) Legacy

 In the course of history, descendants of Ibraheem (AS) and Isma’eel (AS) went astray from the path of Tawheed, and gradually adopted all those bad practices which were rampant among the other ignorant communities.
 Hundreds of idols were installed in that very Ka’baah which was built as a center of preaching and exhortation for the worship of one God.
 Ironically enough, idols were made of Ibraaheem (AS) and Ismaa’eel (AS) themselves whose lives were spent in exterminating the practice of idol-worship.

-Then the time came for granting the prayer of Ibraaheem (AS) and Ismaa’eel (AS) which they had invoked while raising the walls of the Ka’baah:
+Then the time came for granting the prayer of Ibraaheem (AS) and Ismaa’eel (AS), which they had invoked while raising the walls of the Ka’baah:

-- - “’Our Lord!
-Send amongst them a Messenger of their own [and indeed Allaah answered their invocation by sending Muhammad (SAW)], who shall recite unto them Your Verses and instruct them in the Book (this Qur’ân) and Al-Hikmah (full knowledge of the Islamic laws and jurisprudence or wisdom or Prophethood, etc.), and purify them.
+- “’Our Lord!
+Send amongst them a Messenger of their own [and indeed Allah answered their invocation by sending Muhammad (SAW)], who shall recite unto them Your Verses and instruct them in the Book (this Qur’ân) and Al-Hikmah (full knowledge of the Islamic laws and jurisprudence or wisdom or Prophethood, etc.), and purify them.
 Verily!
 You are the All-Mighty, the All-Wise.’”
 (Al-Baqarah 2:129)

 A perfect man rose from the progeny of Ibraheem (AS) whose name was Muhammad ibn Abdullah (SAW).
-He (SAW) revived the genuine and pure religion of Islamic Monotheism.
+He (SAW) revived the genuine and pure religion of Islamic monotheism.
 He (SAW) purified the Ka’baah of idols and revived Tawheed in its purity.
 Prophet Muhammad (SAW) exterminated all the shameful and brutal practices of Jahiliyya (ignorance) which Arabs were accustomed to — idol worship, spattering the blood and flesh of sacrificed animals on the walls of the Ka’baah, obscene behavior, indecency, wrangling, circumambulation of the Ka’baah in the state of nudity and other evil customs.
 Thus the Ka’baah regained its real position as the focus of Tawheed and Hajj was re-established in its real meaning and content.